-Founded in 2010, the lab is located in the Veterinary Medical Research Building, adjacent to the Small Animal Hospital.
+Founded in 2010, the lab is located in the Veterinary Medical Research Building, adjacent to the Small Animal Teaching Hospital.
 The lab is active in the areas of clinical orthopedics, biomechanics, stem cell biology, cartilage and bone tissue engineering.

 W. Brian Saunders, DVM, PhD, Diplomate ACVS is the laboratory director and is an Associate Professor of Orthopedic Surgery in the Department of Small Animal Clinical Sciences.
 Dr. Saunders is one of four faculty members assigned to the Veterinary Medical Teaching Hospital’s (VMTH) Small Animal Orthopedic Surgery Service.
 He serves at the service chief for the group.
 His clinical interests include arthroscopy, total joint replacement, advanced diagnosis and treatment of limb deformities, minimally invasive fracture repair, development of improved treatment options for osteochondrosis, and use of tissue engineering solutions for the treatment of orthopedic disorders in dogs.